clojure-emacs/cider/doc/repl/basic_usage.md

 especially true if `cider-repl-use-clojure-font-lock` is enabled.
 You can use `cider-repl-clear-output` to either clear the result of the previous evaluation, or with a prefix argument clear the entire REPL buffer.

+Very long lines are guaranteed to bring Emacs to a crawl, so using a value of `cider-print-fn` that wraps lines beyond a certain width (i.e. any of the built-in options except for `pr`) is advised.